Sayyid Abu al-Fadl Burqaʻi: Views

 After his conversion to a non-denominational Islam, Borqei held several views contrary to Twelver Shi'ism.
 He criticized the veneration of Ali ibn Abi Talib and denied the existence of Muhammad al-Mahdi, the son of Hasan al-Askari.
 Borqei also wrote a Fatwa forbidding Nikah mut'ah or any other form of temporary marriage.
+Due to his sharp, uncompromising writing style against the clerical establishment, some contemporary Iranian Sunni scholars labeled him the "Ibn Hazm of Iran".